shanejansen/touchstone/README.md

  * `DELETE /user/{id}` - A user is deleted from a relational database.
 A message is also published to a broker on the exchange: 'user.exchange' with a routing key of: 'user-deleted' and a payload containing the user's id.
  * The service is also listening for messages published to the exchange: 'order-placed.exchange'.
 When a message is received, the order payload is saved to a NoSQL database.

 With Touchstone, it is possible to write end-to-end tests for all of the above requirements independent of the language/framework used.
 For example, we can write an end-to-end test for the `DELETE /user/{id}` endpoint that will ensure the user record is removed from the database and a message is published to the correct exchange with the correct payload.
 When ran, Touchstone will monitor mock instances of the service's dependencies to ensure the requirements are met.
-Touchstone also makes it easy to perform exploratory testing locally during development by starting dependencies and populating them with data via a single command.
+Touchstone also makes it easy to perform exploratory testing locally during development by starting dependencies and populating them with data in a single command.

-An example of the above requirements are implemented in a Java/Spring service in this repo.
+An example of the above requirements is implemented in a Java/Spring service in this repo.
 Touchstone tests have been written to test the [user endpoint requirements](./examples/java-spring/touchstone/tests/user.py) and [order messaging requirements](./examples/java-spring/touchstone/tests/order.py).

 ## Installation